 Next step is putting a layer of black acrylic paint over the image.

 Wait around 2 hours before taking the paper off.

 Then the patch is ready.
 But don’t forget to iron it.

 So that’s how you make a DIY patch for your jacket.
-If you like it, here are some other DIY patches and shirts done by Solovei using the very same technique.
+If you like it, here are some other DIY patches and stuff created by Solovei using the very same technique.